status-im/wakuconnect-vote-poll-sdk/packages/contracts/README.md

 ### Functions

 - `constructor(IERC20 _address)`
-    assigns `_address` to `token` and generates `DOMAIN_SEPARATOR`
+    Assigns `_address` to `token` and generates `DOMAIN_SEPARATOR`

 - `getVotingRooms()`
-    returns votingRooms
+    Returns votingRooms

+- `getOngoingVotingRooms()`
+    Returns votingRooms in which `room.endAt > block.timestamp` which means the rooms are still accepting votes.
+    Since `votingLength` is set at contract creation and never changed, `room.endAt` is never decreasing with increasing index of votingRoom.
+Therefore it is enough to check from votingRooms.length up to first element which `endAt < block.timestamp`

 - `listRoomVoters(uint256 roomId)`
-    returns a list of voters for a given voting room.
+    Returns a list of voters for a given voting room.
 Reverts if roomId doesn't exist.

 - `initializeVotingRoom(string calldata question,string calldata description,uint256 voteAmount)`
     Creates a new voting room with vote for set to voteAmount.
     First checks if voter has enough tokens to set vote for.
     Then creates a new voting room.
     `startBlock` is set as current block number.
-    `endAt` is set a current block timestamp plus.`VOTING_LENGTH`.
+    `endAt` is set a current block timestamp plus.`votingLength`.
     `question` is set as argument `question`.
     `description` is set as argument `description`.
     `totalVotesFor` is set as argument `voteAmount`.